 Optimizing App Store Connect Keywords & Description

-If you have an iOS app and integrate your app to MobileAction, you can optimize your App Store Connect keywords by retrieving them immediately with the “Get my keywords” button.
+If you have an iOS app integrated to your MobileAction dashboard, you can optimize your App Store Connect keywords by retrieving them immediately with the “Get my keywords” button.
 If you have an Android app, you can optimize your short and long descriptions separately with dedicated fields.

 Let’s give an example from the short and long descriptions of the Android app of Relax Melodies: